MichelDucartier/ada-jekyll/index.md

 ### OLS Guillaume

-To investigate whether there is a notable difference in the performance of movies when a certain actor steps out of his usual roles, we embark on a statistical journey, exploring how the specialization of actors in their roles (**`mip_trope`**) and their propensity to engage in familiar roles (**`trope_likelihood`**) impact a movie's reception, as measured by its average rating.
-These are the two independent variables in Ordinary Least Square regression. that reflect the tendency of actor sticking to their comfort zones.
+To investigate whether there is a notable difference in the performance of movies when a certain actor steps out of his usual roles, we embark on a statistical journey, exploring how the specialization of actors in their roles and their propensity to engage in familiar roles impact a movie's reception, as measured by its average rating.
+To this end we try to predict how well a movie's going to perform using the MIP score of the persona that the actor plays, and the Kullback-Leibler divergence of that particular persona, which encapsulates how far this actor went out of his comfort zone.

+# TODO ADD HEATMAP/HIST2D HERE WE MISS A VISUALIZATION

 **Plot twist:** Intuitively, we sensed that actors excelling in familiar roles potentially enhances a movie's performance.
 But, as any good story, there is a twist.
 The OLS revealed a negative correlation where comfort and specialization dragged down movie ratings with confidence intervals at  [-1.070, -0.885] and [-0.273, -0.230] respectively.
 Wait, there is more to find out here.
 The low R-squared value of 0.001 subtly suggests that there is more to the story.

 While **`mip_trope`** and **`trope_likelihood`** play a role on the movie ratings, they are not the main influencers.
 There's likely another key factor that might be an unseen confounder variable.
 This search of understanding never truly ends.

 ### OLS Fares